rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 }
 {{< /highlight >}}

-You can see that the blog post author has written a comment.
+You can see that a blog post author has written a comment too.
 Thus we have the object two times in our nested data structure.
+There is no single source of truth.
+It makes it difficult when you want to modify the author.

-When you treat your data as normalized data, the author is only an entity.
-It doesn't matter if it is a blog post or comment author.
-You have one single source of truth for your authors in your entities.
+When you treat your data as normalized data, the author is only one entity.
+It doesn't matter if it is a blog post author or comment author.
+The author is one single source of truth in your entities of authors.

 {{< highlight javascript >}}
 {